Capricornian–Aquarian Border, Capricorn

 How cruel, came a sudden thought as he watched all but Gilbert make their way back to their tents.
 Fear is a teacher but not a good one.

-It was for his own good, Werner argued back.
+It is for his own good, Werner argued back.
 Vogt’s skills would be wasted if he didn’t change.
 And if he didn’t change, he would also be a danger to himself and his comrades.
 There was no room for error or weakness here.

 Then why not say that, to begin with?